-Not hosting a huge Christmas this year?
+Cooking a small Christmas dinner this year?
 Here is your ultimate guide to Christmas Dinner For Two!
-Menu includes recipes for two and small batch recipes of your favorite Christmas dishes.
+Christmas menu ideas include recipes for two and small batch recipes of your favorite holiday dishes.

 Now that the biggest food holiday of the year is over in the US, it’s time to look forward to celebrating the next big holiday.

-Although most people don’t host nearly as many people for Christmas dinner as they did for Thanksgiving, they still have family coming over.
+Although most people don’t host nearly as many people for Christmas dinner as they do for Thanksgiving, they still have family coming over.